-New sports cars and kept women aren’t the only bellwethers of a midlife crisis.
-There’s generally a secret checking account, suspicious credit card, and overtime that never shows up on the paycheck.
+New sports cars and mistresses aren’t the only bellwethers of a midlife crisis.
+There’s often a secret checking account, suspicious credit cards, and overtime that never shows up on the paycheck.
 There’s the gym, of course, and the plugs and the rugs and the shameless if not convincing shrugs.
-But while these are the first in a tranche of tale-tell signs observed in men 45 to 65 years of age, it may surprise you to know they might be doing more than simply reclaiming their youth.
-For the Midlife Crisis may coincide with something far more primordial.
+But while these are the first in a tranche of tale-tell signs observed in men 45 to 65 years of age, scientists are learning that the midlife crisis may coincide with something far more primordial.

-The key achievement of middle age, according to Jacques, was to move beyond youthful idealism to what he called “contemplative pessimism” and “constructive resignation.”
-He argued midlife was when we reach maturity by overcoming our denial of death and human destructiveness.
+The key achievement of middle age, according to Jacques, was to move beyond youthful idealism to what he called “constructive resignation.”
+He argued midlife was when we reach maturity by overcoming our denial of death and human destructiveness, though less profound explanations have been offered for midlife dissatisfaction:

-Less profound explanations have also been offered for midlife dissatisfaction.
-It’s when children may be leaving the family home and when adults are generationally sandwiched; required to care for children and ageing parents.
+It’s when children may be leaving the family home and when adults are generationally sandwiched; required to care for children and aging parents simultaniously.
 Chronic illnesses often make their first appearance and losses accelerate.
 Workplace demands may be peaking.

-While age, gender and sexual orientation have all been offered as triggers of a midlife crisis, it seems patently obvious they’re all conspicuous anecdotes that coincide with circumstance.
-It may be something far and away more basic and biological.
-Chimpanzees and orangutans aren’t known to suffer from existential dread, empty nest syndrome, gender bias or job stress.
-Still, they show the same midlife dip in well-being as their human cousins.
+While gender is often proffered to explain the midlife crisis, it may be something far and away more biological.
+Neither chimpanzees nor orangutans of either sex are known to suffer from existential dread, empty nest syndrome, gender bias or job stress.
+Yet they both show the same midlife dip in well-being as their human cousins.

-Recently, economists and behavioral scientists have studied the pattern of human well-being over the lifespan.
-They found in dozens of countries well-being is high in youth, falls to a nadir in midlife, and rises again in old age.
+Economists and behavioral scientists around the world have studied the pattern of human well-being over the lifespan.
+They've found in dozens of countries that well-being is high in youth, falls to a nadir in midlife, and rises again in old age.
 The reasons for this U-shape is speculative.
 However, a recent study at least hints at an explanation.